 Recently, one of the questions candidates seeking admission to study nursing ask is – what is the JAMB cut-off mark for nursing?
+Nursing is one of the competitive courses to study in any Nigerian institution because it is lucrative.

 To answer the question above, candidates need to understand that you must score nothing less than 200 in JAMB UTME.